DefinitionThis section has been translated automatically.

 Kala J et al (2012) Images in clinical medicine.
 Eruptive xanthoma.
 N Engl J Med 366:835

 - Kuo CC et al (2011) Diabetic eruptive xanthoma.
 Acta Clin Belg 66:321-322

 Makdsi F et al (2010) Acute pancreatitis with eruptive xanthomas.
 J Hosp Med 5:115

 Merola JF et al (2008) Eruptive xanthomas.
 Dermatol Online J 14:10

 - Seward JL et al (2004) Generalized eruptive histiocytosis.
 J Am Acad Dermatol 50: 116-120

 - Vogl A et al (2005) Skin and alcohol.
 J Dtsch Dermatol Ges 3: 788-790

 - Zahorcsek Z et al (1995) Successful treatment of eruptive xanthomatosis with Acipimox.
 Dermatologist 46: 124-126

-Incoming links (9)Chylomicronemic syndrome; Hyperlipoproteinemia type v; Lipoprotein (a) hyperlipoproteinemia; Primary biliary cirrhosis; Reticulohistiocytosis multicenter; Trichloroacetic acid solution 10/20/35/50% (nrf 11.133.); Urticaria pigmentosa of childhood; Xanthoma tuberosum; Xanthome plane;
+Incoming links (9)Chylomicronemic syndrome; Cutaneous mastocytosis of childhood; Hyperlipoproteinemia type v; Lipoprotein (a) hyperlipoproteinemia; Primary biliary cirrhosis; Reticulohistiocytosis multicenter; Trichloroacetic acid solution 10/20/35/50% (nrf 11.133.); Xanthoma tuberosum; Xanthome plane;